-University Unions is an organizational unit within the Division of Student Affairs which offers services, programs, spaces and student involvement opportunities within the Michigan League, Michigan Union and Pierpont Commons.
+University Unions is an organizational unit within Student Life which offers services, programs, spaces and student involvement opportunities within the Michigan League, Michigan Union and Pierpont Commons.
 For generations these facilities have been more than buildings -- they have served as crossroads for the University community and have helped to shape campus life.
 While the unions began as gathering places, today they serve as the "living room" of the campus, providing conveniences and amenities that the members of the university family need in their daily life on the campus.
 The unions also serve as places for getting to know and understand one another through informal association outside the classroom.

 2011-2012 Annual Report

 For over 100 years, the University Unions has been serving the University of Michigan community.
 In 1914, the University of Michigan became one of the seven founders of the Association of College Unions International.
 More history.

 University Unions offers a full range of services and amenities which are needed in daily campus life and in support of the mission of the University.
 These include retail services and support offices, facilities and programmatic support, and professional consultation.

 Retail Services & Support Offices